KareimGazer/E-Books-Library/README.md

 This is a Books Library site.
 The user has three shelves to put the books in.
 The user can also can add new books by pressing the `+` button down the screen.
 This project is from the final assessment project for Udacity's React Fundamentals course.
-This is the starter template for the final assessment project for Udacity's React Fundamentals course.
-The goal of this template is to save you time by providing a static example of the CSS and HTML markup that may be used, but without any of the React code that is needed to complete the project.
-If you choose to start with this template, your job will be to add interactivity to the app by refactoring the static code in this template.

 The starte template is from [reactnd-project-myreads-starter](https://github.com/udacity/reactnd-project-myreads-starter).